Kim Zolciak On Exit From ‘RHOA’: Was She Fired For Attacking The Camera Crew?

 Kim Zolciak announced her exit from The Real Housewives of Atlanta a few years ago, as her co-stars didn’t understand why she didn’t want to prioritize them in her schedule.
-Zolciak was pregnant at the time and she told her co-stars that she couldn’t travel with them on their annual cast trip.
+Zolciak was pregnant at the time, and she told her co-stars that she couldn’t travel with them on their annual cast trip.
 Zolciak would prefer to stay at home with her husband, so when she decided to leave the show, Zolciak walked out of a cafe and Kroy Biermann pushed a cameraman to give his wife some space.
 This was the last fans saw of Kim and Kroy on The Real Housewives of Atlanta.

 According to a new tweet, Kim Zolciak is now revealing that she wasn’t fired from the show because her husband pushed a cameraman away from her at a time where she was pregnant and leaving the ladies behind at a cafe.
-As Zolciak explains, they walked out of the show and they were granted a spin-off show because fans wanted to follow Kim on her own journey.
+As Zolciak explains, they walked out of the show and were granted a spin-off show because fans wanted to follow Kim on her own journey.
 It was clear that with a baby on the way, Zolciak had no interest in traveling with women, who got into fights.

 “Damn Kim Zolciak really wants to come back to #RHOA.. remember when her & Kroy attacked the camera crew???” one person wrote about Kim Zolciak’s exit from the hit Bravo show, to which Kim replied, “Sweetheart I walked away don’t get it twisted!
 Attacked the camera crew nice try!
 Rolling into Season 6 of Don’t be Tardy.”